 Basically, it all comes down to respect.

 The best way to keep up is to show up.
 And the only way you can serve as a training partner is by being on the mats.

 Be on the mats before class begins.
 The initial line-up is when I refine my class plan for the specific people in the room.
 If you want to be part of the plan you need to be in the room when the plan is made.

 If you have trouble keeping up you might want to switch to a class that moves at a slower pace or spends more time on the material you are having difficulty with.

-We are practicing a cultural art.
+We are practicing a cultural art and certain formalities are part of our practice.
+In Japan, the group harmony is of utmost consideration.
 Cleanliness and presentation are ways that we demonstrate respect, readiness and seriousness.
 It is also how we keep our practice sanitary.

 5. Never, ever, come to class if you are sick, have a cold, think you might be coming down with something, or have any other malady that may be shared.
 Just don’t.

-7. Develop your ukemi skills.
+7. Develop your ukemi.
 Don’t fall if you don’t need to.
 Don’t begin your ukemi prematurely.
 React, don’t anticipate.
 Be loose.
 The better your ukemi, the faster and more realistically your partner can practice nage (throws).